Costa Rica's Natural Treasures

 Nestled between the Caribbean Sea and the Pacific Ocean, Costa Rica possesses a wealth of natural beauty and a variety of wildlife that belies its diminutive size.
-Join our exciting adventure to enjoy pristine landscapes and learn about exotic flora and fauna and the unique environments of cloud forest and rain forest.
-You’ll skim the treetops from hanging bridges in the forest canopy, enjoy a float trip to view birds and wildlife from the river, and more.
+Join us to discover its pristine landscapes and learn about exotic flora and fauna and unique environments of cloud and rain forests.

 Day 1 — Depart for San Jose, Costa Rica

 Arrive in the Costa Rican capital and transfer to your hotel located in the Belen area outside the city.
 This afternoon and evening are at leisure.